might-and-magic/mmarch/README.md

 * [2020-03-31] v3.0: add `compare` method that can compare two dir and generate NSIS/Batch installer; tutorial
 * [2020-04-02] v3.1: diff-files-to-* instead of compare-files-to-*; diff-add-keep; fix problem moving to subfolder
 * [2020-04-22] v3.2: minor fix: diff-files-to-* do not work when old and new diff folders are the same
-* [2026-03-16] v4.0.0: performance: batch archive optimization when adding or deleting multiple files; fix missing begin/end block in add procedure for non-BMP files; add `checksum` command for CRC32 generation and verification; Rust port
+* [2026-03-16] v4.0.0: fix batch archive optimization when adding or deleting multiple files; fix missing begin/end block in add procedure for non-BMP files; add `checksum` command for CRC32 generation and verification; Rust port for Linux and macOS; npm release

 ## License